-HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Bureau of Health Services Financing, LR 41:1715 (September 2015), amended by the Department of Health, Bureau of Health Services Financing, LR 48:1286 (May 2022).
+HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Bureau of Health Services Financing, LR 41:1715 (September 2015).

 §5703.
-Clinically Managed Residential Withdrawal (Social) (ASAM Level 3.2-WM)
+Clinically Managed Residential Detoxification (Social Detoxification) (ASAM Level III.2D)

-- 1. only admit clients clinically appropriate for ASAM level 3.2-WM into its Clinically Managed Residential Withdrawal Management Program; - 2. screen each client upon arrival for at least the following to ensure proper placement: - a. withdrawal potential; - b. biomedical conditions; and - c. cognitive/emotional complications; - 3. have at least one staff member on each shift trained in cardiopulmonary resuscitation (CPR); - 4. develop and implement an individualized stabilization/treatment plan in collaboration with the client that: - a. shall be reviewed and signed by the UP and the client; and - b. shall be filed in the client's record within 24 hours of admission; - 5. provide case management that is: - a. provided by a care coordinator who is on duty as needed; or - b. assumed by the clinical staff.

-B. Emergency Admissions

-- 1. If a client is admitted under emergency circumstances, the admission process may be delayed until the client can be interviewed, but no longer than 24 hours unless assessed and evaluated by a physician. - 2.
-The provider shall orient the direct care staff to monitor, observe and recognize early symptoms of serious illness associated with withdrawal management and to access emergency services promptly.
+- A. The provider shall: - 1. only admit clients clinically appropriate for ASAM level III.2D into its Clinically Managed Residential Detoxification Program; - 2. screen each client upon arrival for at least the following to ensure proper placement: - a. withdrawal potential; - b. biomedical conditions; and - c. cognitive/emotional complications; - 3. have at least one staff member on each shift trained in cardiopulmonary resuscitation (CPR); - 4. develop and implement an individualized stabilization/treatment plan in collaboration with the client that: - shall be reviewed and signed by the UP and the client; and - b. shall be filed in the client's record within 24 hours of admission; - 5. provide case management that is: - a. provided by a care coordinator who is on duty as needed: or - b. assumed by the clinical staff. - B. Emergency Admissions - 1.
+If a client is admitted under emergency circumstances, the admission process may be delayed until the client can be interviewed, but no longer than 24 hours unless assessed and evaluated by a physician. - 2.
+The provider shall orient the direct care staff to monitor, observe and recognize early symptoms of serious illness associated with detoxification and to access emergency services promptly. - C. Staffing.

-C. Staffing.
 The provider shall ensure that:

-1. there is a physician on call 24 hours per day, seven days per week and on duty as needed for management of psychiatric and medical needs of the clients;

-- 2. there is a clinical supervisor available for clinical supervision when needed and by telephone for consultation; - 3. there is at least one LMHP or UP available on site at least 40 hours per week; and

-4. for adults:

-- a. each LMHP/UP's caseload shall not exceed 1:25; - b. there is at least one direct care aide per shift with additional as needed;

-5. for children/adolescents:

-- a. each LMHP/UP's caseload shall not exceed 1:16; - b. there are at least two direct care aides per shift with additional as needed; and - c. the ratio of aides to clients shall not exceed 1:10.
+- 1. there is a physician on call 24 hours per day, seven days per week and on duty as needed for management of psychiatric and medical needs of the clients; - 2. there is a clinical supervisor available for clinical supervision when needed and by telephone for consultation; - 3. there is at least one LMHP or UP available on site at least 40 hours per week; and - 4. for adults: - a. each LMHP/UP's caseload shall not exceed 1:25; - b. there is at least one direct care aide per shift with additional as needed; - 5. for children/adolescents: - a. each LMHP/UP's caseload shall not exceed 1:16; - b. there are at least two direct care aides per shift with additional as needed; and - c. the ratio of aides to clients shall not exceed 1:10.

-AUTHORITY NOTE: Promulgated in accordance with R.S.
-36:254 and R.S.
-40:2151-2161.

-HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Bureau of Health Services Financing, LR 41:1715 (September 2015), amended by the Department of Health, Bureau of Health Services Financing, LR 48:1286 (May 2022).
+HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Bureau of Health Services Financing, LR 41:1715 (September 2015).

 §5705.
-Clinically Managed Population Specific High-Intensity Residential Treatment (ASAM Level 3.3) (Adult Only)
+Clinically Managed Medium-Intensity Residential Treatment (ASAM Level III.3) (Adult Only)